Skillet Cornbread

 - Pour cornbread batter into the skillet and bake for 30 minutes or until done.

-- Cut a piece
+- Cut a piece, eat, and enjoy.

 Thank you Marie!!
 A kindred spirit!

-I can too Beth. 🙂
+Thanks, Beth. 🙂

 I think cornbread is my favorite sweet bread.
 And this recipe is a winner!
 Love it.